g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 To achieve the pull-to-refresh mechanism, we shall employ touch event handlers capable of detecting the pull-down sign and beginning the process of renewing quotes, as well as transforming the background’s hue to make it more eye-catching.
 The functionality we have implemented in this regard will increase user satisfaction since it allows one to easily refresh content by simply dragging it down.

 ### Adding the Pull-to-Refresh Gesture
-We will include event handlers for touch events first to detect when the user pulls down the screen.
-These events are onTouchStart, onTouchMove and onTouchEnd.
+We will include event handlers for touch events to detect when the user pulls down the screen.
+These events are `onTouchStart`, `onTouchMove` and `onTouchEnd`.
 With these handlers, we will be able to tell when the user has pulled down enough to activate refresh.

 For example: